-State nursing boards specifiy educational and licensing requirements, but in general RNs must graduate from a board-approved associate or bachelor's degree program before sitting for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+State nursing boards specify educational and licensing requirements, but in general, RNs must graduate from a board-approved associate or bachelor's degree program before sitting for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Many schools also offer fast-track programs for RNs with an associate degree to earn their bachelor's, as well as for graduates of other non-nursing bachelor's programs to earn a second bachelor's degree, or even a master's, as nurses.
 There are other, less common pathways as well, such as hospital-affiliated diploma programs (nearly extinct) and doctoral entry programs.